6lack: Artistry

 6lack's music focuses or is based on personal and business relationships frequently, especially the topic of heartbreak.
 6lack has said that his songwriting is influenced mainly by his personal experiences and failed relationships.
 Billboard magazine has described 6lack's music as "moody hip hop" that "spotlights vulnerability and honesty in a way the emoji generation can understand."
 6lack has cited Sade, T-Pain, The-Dream, and Usher as his influences.

-Personal life

-In February 2017, 6lack announced the birth of his daughter, Syx Rose Valentine.
-He is currently dating soul singer Bianca Quiñones, known by her stage name Quiñ.